 A serious obstacle to obtaining long-term recovery is spending time in an environment that is not pro-recovery.
 Along with many of our programs, Cornerstone provides licensed recovery homes to help combat this.
-Our sober living is drug and alcohol-free and you will become part of a community whose focus is recovery and abstinence.
+Our sober living is drug and alcohol-free and you will become part of a community whose focus is on recovery and abstinence.

 What is a Sober Living House?